argoproj-labs/argocd-vault-plugin/docs/usage.md

 ```

 ##### With additional Helm arguments

-If you want to use Helm along with argocd-vault-plugin and use additional helm args,
+Use this option if you want to use Helm along with argocd-vault-plugin and use additional helm args.

+**IMPORTANT**: passing `${ARGOCD_ENV_helm_args}` effectively allows users to run arbitrary code in the Argo CD
+repo-server (or, if using a sidecar, in the plugin sidecar).
+Only use this when the users are completely trusted.
+If
+possible, determine which Helm arguments are needed by your users and explicitly pass only those arguments.

 For `argocd-cm` ConfigMap configured plugins, add this to `argod-cm` ConfigMap:
 ```yaml